fuankarion/Vision17/Lab2-Git/Readme.md

 1. Create some *text* files inside the directory
 2. Run `git status`.
 What is the output?
 3. Run `git add <filename>` , and then `git status` again, what changed?
-4. Run `git commit -m "created a file"`, what happened?
+4. Run `git commit -m "created my first file"`, what happened?
 5. Run `git status` one more time.
 6. Modify the file, and run `git status`
 7. Run `git diff <filename>`, what is the output?
-8. Run `git commit -a -m "changes to the file"`, what happens?
+8. Run `git commit -a -m "changes to my file"`, what happens?
 What does the `-a` do?
 9. Make more changes and commit them

-### Review history
+### Check the history

 1. Run `git log`, what is the output?
-2. Run `git diff <commit hash>`, what is the output?
+2. Run `git diff <commit hash>`, what is the output? what does the color code tell you?
 3. Run `git checkout <commit hash>`, then look at the directory, what happened?
-4. Run `git checkout HEAD`, what happened?
+4. Run `git checkout HEAD`, what happened?, how could this be useful?

-### Importan commands
+### Important GIT commands

 - Init: Initialize a repository
 - Status: Show current changes and staged files
 - Commit: Write changes to repository
 - Add: Add files to staging area
-- Checkout: Move to another point in the tree
+- Checkout: Move to another point in the revision tree
 - Diff: Compare two points in the tree
 - Log: Review history